galkahana/PDF-Writer/readme.md

 - `PDFHUMMUS_NO_DCT` - defines whether to exclude DCT functionality (essentially - not include LibJpeg) from the library. defaults to `FALSE`. when setting `TRUE` the library will not require the existance of LibJpeg however will not be able to decode DCT streams from PDF files. (note that this has no baring on the ability to include JPEG images.
 That ability does not require LibJpeg given the innate ability of PDF files to include DCT encoded streams).
 - `PDFHUMMUS_NO_TIFF` - defines whether to exclude TIFF functionality (essentially - not include LibTiff) from the library. defaults to `FALSE`. when setting `TRUE` the library will not require the existance of LibTiff however will not be able to embed TIFF images.
 - `PDFHuMMUS_NO_PNG` -  defines whether to exclude PNG functionality (essentially - not include LibPng) from the library. defaults to `FALSE`. when setting `TRUE` the library will not require the existance of LibPng however will not be able to embed PNG images.
 - `USE_BUNDLED` - defines whether to use bundled dependencies when building the project or use system libraries. defaults to `TRUE`. when defined as `FALSE`, the project configuration will look for installed versions of	LibJpeg, ZLib, LibTiff, FreeType, LibAesgm, LibPng and use them instead of the bundled ones (i.e. those contained in the project).
 Note that for optional dependencies - LibJpeg, LibTiff, LibPng - if not installed the coniguration will succeed but will automatically set the optional building flags (the 3 just described) according to the libraries avialability.
-As for required dependencies - FreeType, LibAesgm, Zlib - the configuration will fail if those dependencies are not found.
+As for required dependencies - FreeType, LibAesgm, Zlib - the configuration will fail if those dependencies are not found. see `USE_UNBUNDLED_FALLBACK_BUNDLED` for an alternative method to deal with dependencies not being found.
+- `USE_UNBUNDLED_FALLBACK_BUNDLED` - Defines an alternative behavior when using `USE_BUNDLED=OFF` and a certain dependency is not installed on the system.
+If set to `TRUE` then for a dependency that's not found it will fallback on the bundled version of this dependency.
+This is essentially attempting to find installed library and if not avialable use a bundled one to ensure that the build will succeed.

 You can set any of those options when calling the `cmake` command.
 For example to use system libraries replaced the earlier sequence with: